timm/tested/README.md

 <hr>

+TESTED is  a semi-supervised, multi-objective, model-based explanation system.
+The code is a refactoring of decades of work by dozens of Ph.D. students.

 TESTED assumes that the best way to test "it" is to watch someone else (specifically, stakeholders [^stake]) try to break "it".
-TESTED is all exploring more and fixing more via fewer samples to the system.
+TESTED tools like people  exploring more and fixing more via fewer samples to the system.

+TESTED is not a pretty GUI.
+Rather, it is a programming toolkit that shows that these kinds of tools are (very) simple to build.

 [^stake]: Definition: "Stakeholders"  are individuals or organizations having a right, share, claim, or interest in a system or in its possession